-Molina conducts assessments at regular intervals of the following information to ensure its programs are most effectively meeting the needs of its Members and Providers:
+Molina conducts assessments of the following information at regular intervals to ensure its programs most effectively meet the needs of its Members and Providers.

-- Annual collection and analysis of race, ethnicity and language data from: - Eligible individuals to identify significant culturally and linguistically diverse populations within a plan's membership. - Contracted Providers to assess gaps in network demographics. - Revalidate data at least annually. - Local geographic population demographics and trends derived from publicly available sources (Community Health Measures and State Rankings Report). - Applicable national demographics and trends derived from publicly available sources. - Assessment of Provider Network.

-- Collection of data and reporting for the Diversity of Membership HEDIS® measure. - Annual determination of threshold languages and processes in place to provide Members with vital information in threshold languages. - Identification of specific cultural and linguistic disparities found within the plan's diverse populations. - Analysis of HEDIS® and CAHPS®/Qualified Health Plan Enrollee Experience survey results for potential cultural and linguistic disparities that prevent Members from obtaining the recommended key chronic and preventive services.
+- Annual collection and analysis of race, ethnicity, and language data from: - Eligible individuals to identify significant culturally and linguistically diverse populations within a plan's membership. - \circ $\;$ Contracted Providers to assess gaps in network demographics. - Revalidate data at least annually. - Local geographic population demographics and trends derived from publicly available sources (community health measures and state rankings report). - Applicable national demographics and trends derived from publicly available sources. - Assessment of Provider Network. - Collection of data and reporting for the Diversity of Membership HEDIS[®] measure. - Annual determination of threshold languages and processes in place to provide Members with vital information in threshold languages. - Identification of specific cultural and linguistic disparities found within the plan's diverse populations. - Analysis of HEDIS[®] and CAHPS[®] Qualified Health Plan (QHP) Enrollee Experience survey results for potential cultural and linguistic disparities that prevent Members from obtaining the recommended key chronic and preventive services.

-4. MEMBER RIGHTS AND RESPONSIBILITIES
+5. MEMBER RIGHTS AND RESPONSIBILITIES

-Providers must comply with the rights and responsibilities of Molina Members as outlined in the Molina Member Handbook and on the Molina website.
+Providers must comply with the rights and responsibilities of Molina Members as outlined in the Molina Member Handbook.
 The Member Handbook that is provided to Members annually is hereby incorporated into this Provider Manual.
-The most current Member Rights and Responsibilities can be accessed via the following link: